pandreuzza/MdExam/README.md

 ## YAML preamble

 In the markdown source document you can specify a preamble that configure the output document.
-To make all wirks correctly, you need a specific latex template file.
+To make all works correctly, you need a specific latex template file.
 The template provided is for italian language speaking, but can be used as starting point.

-In the preabble thare are the following variables:
+In the preamble thare are the following variables:

 - `title`: Specify the title of the document, is printed at very begining of the pdf output
 - `printPoints`: Enable printing the points for each question